ohwgiles/laminar/UserManual.md

 ## Custom HTML template

 If it exists, the file `/var/lib/laminar/custom/index.html` will be served by laminar instead of the default markup that is bundled into the Laminar binary.
-This file can be used to change any aspect of Laminar's WebUI, including adding custom menu links, stylesheets, or anything else.
-Any additional assets that are needed will need to be served directly from your [HTTP reverse proxy](#Service-configuration) (highly recommended).
+This file can be used to change any aspect of Laminar's WebUI, for example adding menu links or adding a custom stylesheet.
+Any required assets will need to be served directly from your [HTTP reverse proxy](#Service-configuration) or other HTTP server.

-An example of customization of both the HTML templates and CSS markup can be found at [cweagans/semantic-laminar-theme](https://github.com/cweagans/semantic-laminar-theme).
+An example customization can be found at [cweagans/semantic-laminar-theme](https://github.com/cweagans/semantic-laminar-theme).

 ---